azuredevcollege/trainingdays/day7/challenges/challenge-2.md

       nodePort: 30010 # optional - Kubernetes would pick a port from the default node-port range 30000-32767
 ```

-Create a file called `api-service-nodeport.yaml` and apply the definition to your cluster.
+Create a file called `api-service-nodeport.yaml` and apply the definition to your cluster:

 ```shell
 $ kubectl apply -f api-service-nodeport.yaml